drupalprojects/drush-vagrant/README.md

 Permission issues during installation can be overcome by running the command as
 root:

-  sudo drush dl drush-vagrant
+  sudo drush dl drush-vagrant drush-hosts

 Or downloading it to your personal .drush folder:

   cd ~
   mkdir .drush
-  drush dl drush-vagrant --destination=./.drush
+  drush dl drush-vagrant drush-hosts --destination=./.drush

 When a Drush Vagrant project is first initialized, user settings are automatically saved to ~/.drushrc.php.
 By default, it will use the Vagrant